exAspArk/awesome-chatops/README.md

 * [ChatOps San Francisco](http://www.meetup.com/ChatOps-San-Francisco/) – Discussion and collaboration on all aspects of ChatOps including tools, security, and methodology.

-## Miscellaneous
+## Podcasts

-* [So, What is ChatOps?
-And How do I Get Started?](https://www.pagerduty.com/blog/what-is-chatops/) – An article about ChatOps concepts and tools.
-* [What is ChatOps?
-A guide to its evolution, adoption, and significance](http://blogs.atlassian.com/2016/01/what-is-chatops-adoption-guide/) – An article about ChatOps and its adoption by HipChat Evangelist.
-* [How ChatOps can revolutionize your business](http://www.infoworld.com/article/3062703/devops/how-chatops-can-revolutionize-your-business.html) – An article about the benefits of using ChatOps, the tools, current trend and the future.
-* [8 Reasons Why ChatOps Isn't Working At Your Company](https://www.vividcortex.com/blog/8-reasons-why-chatops-isnt-working-at-your-company) – An article with some insight on why ChatOps might not be optimized at your company, and some advice how to make it work.
-* [When ChatOps Goes From Cool to Critical](http://blog.librato.com/posts/chatops-critical) – An article about the considerations of ChatOps at Librato.
-* [ChatOps Extravaganza With Jason Hand, Sasha Rosenbaum, And Peter Burkholder](https://www.arresteddevops.com/chatops/) – A podcast episode about best practices of ChatOps.
+* [ChatOps Extravaganza With Jason Hand, Sasha Rosenbaum, And Peter Burkholder](https://www.arresteddevops.com/chatops/) – An episode about best practices of ChatOps.

+## Resources

 * [/r/chatops](https://www.reddit.com/r/chatops/) – Subreddit with articles and discussion.

 ## Bots